avabellaw/my-recipe/readme.md

   * They are prompted to change this password upon logging in for the first time and until it has been changed.
 * I tested to ensure that editing the URL wouldn't allow access to actions the user is unauthorised to use.
 * To change your password, your current password is required first.
 * The default value for DEBUG mode is False.
-To enable it, you must add the environment variable "DEBUG".
+To enable it, you must add the environment variable "DEBUG" and set it to True.

 ## Credits